Is there an association between Adult ADHD and infidelity? When there is infidelity, how do you get past it?

 - You stand to gain from this book whether the affair was just revealed or you’ve been struggling with it for some time.
 The book will help you recover whether you’re the injured partner (the one who did not have the affair) or the participating partner (the one who did).

 - When we say “you,” here and in the rest of this book, most of the time we mean the injured partner.
-Our work has shown that injured partners are generally more traumatized by an affair than participating partners, and therefore they’re more likely to seek help.
+Our work has shown that injured partners are generally more traumatized by an affair than participating partners.
+Therefore, they’re more likely to seek help.
 That’s why we address you in particular through most of this book.
 But at times we’ll also address the person who had the affair (and we’ll make clear when we’re doing so), as well as the two of you as a couple.

 How Should You Use This Book?